canonical/netbox/charm/docs/tutorial/getting-started.md

 juju run netbox/0 create-superuser username=admin email=admin@example.com
 ```

-Congratulations, With the username created and the password provided in the response,
+Congratulations!
+Your username has been created, and the password provided in the response
-you have now full access to your own NetBox!
+gives you full access to your NetBox.
+Simply visit http://netbox_hostname/netbox-tutorial-netbox
+and log in using your username and password.

 # Clean up the Environment